kimcangho/squiggled-server/README.md

 Squiggled is a whiteboarding application that enables users to capture, annotate, share and download screenshots from their device camera to other users in real-time.

+Written in Node.js using the Express framework, with socket.io for WebSocket implementation.

 Check out the client in this repository (https://github.com/kimcangho/squiggled-client).

 Production build deployed on Heroku.
 See squiggled-client repository for frontend details.